Descendientes de Jose Palacios : La Faraona 2023

 Description

-Characteristics and tasting advice for La Faraona 2023 Descendientes de José Palacios
+Characteristics and tasting advice for La Faraona 2023 by Descendientes de José Palacios

 Serving and cellaring

 La Faraona 2023 requires decanting for at least one hour before serving to fully reveal its aromatic complexity.
-This wine has strong aging potential and can be cellared until around 2043.
+This wine has high aging potential and can be kept until around 2043.
 It should be stored at a maximum temperature of 12°C.

 La Faraona, a legendary cuvée from the Bierzo appellation